dfinity/quill/docs/cli-reference/sns/quill-sns-balance.md

 ## Remarks

 The queried account can be specified as a separate principal and subaccount, or as a single ICRC-1 account.

+As this is a query call, it cannot be executed on an air-gapped machine, but does not require access to your keys.